 Every year the PCC will agree the Parish Safeguarding Children and Vulnerable Adults Policy Statements, displaying each copy in the Church and forwarding one copy of each to the Diocesan Safeguarding Office for their records.

-The PCC will appoint a minimum of one Safeguarding Representative who will be responsible on behalf of the incumbent and PCC for implementing the Diocesan policy in respect of safeguarding children and vulnerable adults.
-The Parish Safeguarding Representative agrees to undertake the key responsibilities of the role as outlined in the Diocesan Safeguarding Guide.
+The PCC will appoint a minimum of one Safeguarding Officer/Representative who will be responsible on behalf of the incumbent and PCC for implementing the Diocesan policy in respect of safeguarding children and vulnerable adults.
+The Parish Safeguarding Officer agrees to undertake the key responsibilities of the role as outlined in the Diocesan Safeguarding Guide.

-Our Children, Youth and Vulnerable Adults’ Safeguarding Representative is Denice Tinson.
+Our Children, Youth and Vulnerable Adults’ Safeguarding Officer is Julia Bowden

 Paid Workers and/or Volunteers